Get

 Size: Large

 Depending on your age and generation, the name “Lassie” might bring a tear of joy and nostalgia to your eye.
-It’s the name of a beloved fictional dog from the 1940s through the 1970s that was gentle, caring, and quick-witted.
+It’s the name of a beloved fictional dog from TV shows in the 1940s through the 1970s that was gentle, caring, and quick-witted.

-Collies are one of the most huggable larger dogs and have a disposition that is the definition of “sweet-natured.”
-They’re fantastic family dogs and do well with young children.
-They’re also very active, so they will make a perfect partner if you’re an adventurer or outdoor person.
+The Collie is one of the most huggable large dogs and has a disposition that is the definition of “sweet-natured.”
+They’re a fantastic family dog and do well with young children.
+They’re also active, so they will make a perfect partner if you’re an adventurer or outdoor person.

 12. Shih Tzu